 Florida State Linebacker Entering NCAA Transfer Portal

-The Florida native signed with FSU in 2022 as a three-star prospect.
-He redshirted as a true freshman before contributing as a reserve on the ACC Championship team in 2023.
-In total, Graham Jr. appeared in 27 appearances, with nine starts, and totaled 68 tackles, 5.5 tackles for loss, one sack, and three pass deflections.
+READ MORE: Electric QB Transfer With Ties To Gus Malzahn Sets Visit To Florida State

-READ MORE: Five-Star Offensive Lineman 'Disappointed' He Couldn't Sign With Florida State
+The Georgia native signed with Florida State as a three-star recruit in 2023.
+His primary recruiter and position coach, Randy Shannon, is expected to part ways with the program this offseason.

-The 6-foot-1, 228-pound linebacker is expected to have two seasons of eligibility remaining.
+The 6-foot-1, 216-pound linebacker will have three years of eligibility remaining to utilize at his next stop.

-Graham Jr. is the sixth scholarship player from Florida State's roster to enter the portal since the conclusion of a 2-10 season.
-Redshirt senior wide receiver Deuce Spann, redshirt junior tight end Jackson West, redshirt junior defensive end Byron Turner Jr, redshirt sophomore defensive tackle Tomiwa Durojaiye, and senior defensive back Omarion Cooper have declared their intentions to move on.
+Ward is the 13th scholarship player from Florida State's roster to enter the portal since the conclusion of a 2-10 season.
+Redshirt senior wide receiver Deuce Spann, redshirt junior tight end Jackson West, redshirt junior defensive end Byron Turner Jr, redshirt sophomore defensive tackle Tomiwa Durojaiye, senior defensive back Omarion Cooper, redshirt sophomore linebacker Omar Graham Jr., sophomore wide receiver Destyn Hill, redshirt freshman defensive end Lamont Green Jr., redshirt sophomore offensive lineman Julian Armella, junior tight end Brian Courtney, redshirt senior wide receiver Darion Williamson, and redshirt sophomore tight end Jerrale Powers have declared their intentions to move on.

-Florida State has six linebackers eligible to return in 2025; redshirt junior Shawn Murphy, junior Blake Nichelson, junior Justin Cryer, redshirt sophomore DeMarco Ward, redshirt freshman Jayden Parrish, and redshirt freshman Timir Hickman-Collins.
+Florida State has five linebackers eligible to return in 2025; redshirt junior Shawn Murphy, junior Blake Nichelson, junior Justin Cryer, redshirt freshman Jayden Parrish, and redshirt freshman Timir Hickman-Collins.

 FSU signed three-star Ethan Pritchard during the Early Signing Period.